minkkinen/scenarios-as-reactive-sequences/figures/reactive-sequences-future/caption.md

-Fig. 4.
 Reactive sequence continued into the future.